- What is an Investment Holding Company in Singapore?

 Why set up an Investment Holding Company in Singapore?

-The restriction to carry out business activities may leave you to wonder “Why would anyone ever consider starting an investment holding company (IHC) instead of normal one?”.
+The restriction to carry out business activities may leave you to wonder “Why would anyone ever consider starting an investment holding companies (IHC) instead of a normal one?”.
+The simple answer to this is protection from losses.
+Your IHC won’t be affected if there’s a crisis in your subsidiary company.

-If Holiday Pte Ltd goes bankrupt, you will experience a capital loss and a decline in revenue.
+- If Holiday Pte Ltd goes bankrupt, you will experience a capital loss and a decline in revenue.

-However, your Jolly Golly Group will not be legally liable and creditors cannot pursue you for remuneration.
+- However, your Jolly Golly Group will not be legally liable and creditors cannot pursue you for remuneration.

-If, on the other hand, Holiday Pte Ltd performs well and brings more profits, your IHC will benefit as well.
+- If, on the other hand, Holiday Pte Ltd performs well and brings more profits, your IHC will benefit as well.

 Along with the protection from losses, setting up an IHC in Singapore means you’ll have access to the advantageous business climate and tax regime of the country.